Discreet Confidential Consultation (213) 374-3952

 So, the question becomes, if you're an individual who is looking at a potential sex crime charge and you're assessing whether or not to hire an attorney and what the situation is, you should always hire an attorney.

+Let the attorney be in on the case from the beginning, and let that attorney work for you, even if it takes time.
 Even if the attorney calls a detective, calls the prosecutors, and they're still deciding what to do, you still want to have that buffer between you and the prosecutors.

 You don't want the prosecutors, investigators, and police coming to talk to you.
-Put simply; you want them to have to deal with your attorney.
+Put simply, you want them to deal with your attorney.
+That way, no mistakes are made; nobody says you said something you didn't.

-This process is known as prefiling intervention, where your criminal defense lawyers negotiate with law enforcement and the filing deputy by putting together a mitigation package.
+Negotiation with the prosecutor might avoid the formal filing of charges before the court.
+This process is known as prefiling intervention, where criminal defense lawyers negotiate with law enforcement and the filing deputy by putting together a mitigation package.

 So, pick up the phone now.
 I've been doing this for almost 30 years; if you're under investigation for a sex crime or any criminal case in Los Angeles County, you've come to the right place.
 Ask for a meeting with Ron Hedding.
 Let me put my experience to work for you.